melnimr/ViZDoom/docs/introduction/building.md

 ## Building Python Type Stubs (`vizdoom.pyi`)

-To enable typing support, we have added the creation of Python Interface file `vizdoom.pyi` into the building pipeline.
+To enable Python typing support, the creation of a Python Interface file `vizdoom.pyi` is now part of the building pipeline.

 To ensure `vizdoom.pyi` is properly created, the following dependencies are required:
 * pybind11-stubgen